Environmental and Molecular Toxicology

 TOX 575, ADVANCED XENOBIOTIC METABOLISM AND DISPOSITION, 2 Credits

-Course will focus on structure, function and regulation of specific proteins that function in uptake, distribution, metabolism, and excretion of drugs and other chemicals that are foreign to the body (xenobiotics).
-The course will focus on proteins which are termed Phase I and Phase II xenobiotic metabolizing enzymes and xenobiotic transporters.
-There will be an emphasis on Cytochrome P450 enzymes and hepatic and renal xenobiotic transporter proteins and their key roles in xenobiotic metabolism and excretion.
+Focuses on structure, function and regulation of specific proteins that function in uptake, distribution, metabolism, and excretion of drugs and other chemicals that are foreign to the body (xenobiotics).
+Focuses on proteins which are termed Phase I and Phase II xenobiotic metabolizing enzymes and xenobiotic transporters.
+Emphasizes Cytochrome P450 enzymes and hepatic and renal xenobiotic transporter proteins and their key roles in xenobiotic metabolism and excretion.

 Recommended: TOX 512